DrLex0/FFCP-GCodeSnippets/README.md

    `"C:\cygwin64\bin\perl.exe" "C:\path\to\make_fcp_x3g.pl"`\
    Try running the script in a command shell with `-c` argument to see whether you configured it correctly.
 Just paste your value of PATH into a cmd shell and append `-c` at the end with a space before it.
 Fix any problems until it reports “OK.”
    You can now move to *step 2.*
-3. **You are running WSL inside Windows:** this is more complicated but if you already have WSL, then it makes more sense to rely on its Perl (and maybe Python) interpreter than to install yet another one in Windows.
+3. **You are running WSL inside Windows:** this is more complicated but if you already have WSL and have some experience with it, then it makes more sense to rely on its Perl (and maybe Python) interpreter than to install yet another one in Windows.
 You need the `make_fcp_x3g.pl` script, but also a BAT wrapper script to invoke it from within Windows.
 Follow the *‘WSL instructions’* subsection below.

 The above list is sorted from most to least recommended when it comes to ease and functionality.
 This indeed means that if you have the choice between either, then Linux or Mac OS are preferable over Windows when it comes to running PrusaSlicer with these post-processing scripts.